CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

     - The full receiver name.
 - observations
     - A list of observations each containing a list of its mapped conditions
+- failingFilters
+    - A list of all the filters that failed for this report
+- failingFilterType
+    - The type of filter that failed this report
 - bundleSize
     - Length of the bundle JSON string
 - messageId